pikender/souploaf.github.io/resume.md

 *Developer / Elixir*

-- Working on Phoenix Application responsible for onboarding users and companies interesting in sharing data and offload legal and technical expertise to fully managed cloud based solution
+- Worked on on Phoenix Application responsible for onboarding users and companies interesting in sharing data and offload legal and technical expertise to fully managed cloud based solution
 - It's a mix of microservies written in Elixir and phoenix web app is